C# for Visual Studio Code

 -

-to find theShell Command: Install 'code' command in PATH
+Ctrl+Shift+P) →Shell Command: Install 'code' command in PATH -

-The C# extension for Visual Studio Code adds support for C# to Visual Studio Code, including features such as syntax highlighting, IntelliSense (code completion), and debugging.
+The C# extension for Visual Studio Code adds complete support for C#, including syntax highlighting, IntelliSense (code completion), and debugging.

 dotnet tool install --global csharpier